foss-for-synopsys-dwc-arc-processors/toolchain/README.md

 ###  Using source tarball

-GNU tool chain source tarball already contains all of the necessary sources except for Linux which is a separate product.
-Linux sources are required only for Linux tool chain, they are not required for bare metal elf32 tool chain.
+GNU toolchain source tarball already contains all of the necessary sources except for Linux which is a separate product.
+Linux sources are required only for Linux toolchain, they are not required for bare metal elf32 toolchain.
 Latest stable release from https://kernel.org/ is recommended, only versions >= 3.9 are supported.
 Linux sources should be located in the directory named `linux` that is the sibling of this `toolchain` directory.
 For example: